-An appeal begins with filing a Form 130 – Taxpayer’s Notice to Initiate an Appeal with the local assessing official requesting an informal conference to discuss the assessment.
-The request should detail the pertinent facts of why the assessed value is being disputed.
+An appeal begins with filing a Form 130 – Taxpayer’s Notice to Initiate an Appeal with the local assessing official.
+The appeal should detail the pertinent facts of why the assessed value is being disputed.
 A taxpayer may only request a review of the current year’s assessed valuation.
-Following the informal conference with the local assessing official, the assessor will make a recommendation either denying or approving the appeal.
+Following an informal conference with the local assessing official, the assessor will make a recommendation either denying or approving the appeal.
 If denied, the appeal will be forwarded to the county Property Tax Assessment Board of Appeals (PTABOA) for review.
 If the PTABOA denies the appeal, instructions will be provided on appealing the decision to the Indiana Board of Tax Review.
 After being heard by the Indiana Board of Tax Review, taxpayers may also seek review by the Indiana Tax Court.